theduckverse/projetmri/README.md

 ## Try it

+No installation required.
+Just upload a ZIP and start exploring.

 🌐 https://projectmri.com

-I'm actively looking for feedback from software engineers.
-If you try it, I'd love to hear what works and what doesn't.
+I'm actively looking for brutally honest feedback from software engineers.
+If something is confusing, inaccurate, or missing, I want to know.